 CNC programs have varying lengths and start dates to meet your needs, and are offered across multiple campuses where possible.
 Don’t see the campus you’re looking for?
 Check back with us soon as this page is updated throughout the school year.

-- All of the following or their equivalents at a first-year college/university level, with an average GPA of 3.0 (“B”) with no grade lower than a “C” in any of the prerequisite courses:
+The following courses or their equivalents, with an average GPA of 3.0 (“B”) with no grade lower than a “C”:

 Program requirements and general information

 Completed program information package must be submitted by the date indicated in the package.
 Incomplete certifications or documentation will prevent students from entering clinical practice.
 Clinical practice is required for graduation.
 All certifications

 - Proof of current immunization status, including Hepatitis B, as outlined by the BC Centre for Disease Control and as outlined in the Practice Education Guidelines BC Immunization.
 See Practice Education Guidelines.

 - Dental examination and hygiene care within the last 9 months